near/pagoda-console/frontend/README.md

 ## E2E Testing

 Tests are written in [Playwright](https://playwright.dev).
 See `/tests/playwright` folder for examples.
 The tests are configurable via a `.env.test.local` file.
-Please ask the team for an example.
+To run this locally, you will need to copy `.env.test.local.example` and ask the team for the secrets.

 The screenshot tests are used for testing tutorial pages that have dynamic content that could potentially change outside of our team (tests/playwright/snapshot/nft-tutorial-snapshot.spec.ts).